-A decision to exclude a student for a fixed period will be taken when one or more of the following points apply:

-- when there has been a serious breach of the school's behaviour policy - if after alternative sanctions have been used (e.g. isolation) there is continued defiance of the school rules and failure on the student's part to follow them.

-Fixed-term exclusions might be typically used for offences such as:

-- fighting or physical aggression;

-- extreme abusive language to staff;
+- 10.1 A decision to suspend a student for a fixed period will be taken when one or more of the following points apply: - when there has been a serious breach of the school's behaviour policy - if after alternative sanctions have been used (e.g. isolation) there is continued defiance of the school rules and failure on the student's part to follow them. - 10.2 Fixed-term suspensions might be typically used for offences such as: - fighting or physical aggression; - extreme abusive language to staff; - theft; - being under the influence of alcohol on the school premises; - defiance of senior staff; - failure to comply with the terms of a report following a previous suspension.

-- theft;

-- being under the influence of alcohol on the school premises;

-- defiance of senior staff;

-- failure to comply with the terms of a report following a previous exclusion.